vanhoefm/fragattacks/research/README.md

 ### Network card injection test

----
-**In case the tests do not seem to be working, you can confirm that injection is properly working using:**

-	./test-injection wlan1 wlan0

-**This will inject frames using interface wlan1, and uses wlan0 to check if frames are properly** **injected.
-Note that both interfaces need to support monitor mode for the test tool to work.**
----

 #### Injection and hwsim mode

 The script `test-injection.py` can be used to test whether frames are properly injected when